-With a large number of second homes and condos, the South Florida real estate market is prone to boom and bust cycles that stem more from investment hopes than housing needs and despite the unpleasant news on the Zika virus, hurricanes and a slight slowdown of the real estate market, Miami is still the place to be!
+With a large number of second homes and condos, the South Florida real estate market is known for promising South Florida real estate investment opportunities amidst its boom and bust cycles.
+These cycles stem more from investment hopes than housing needs.
+Despite the unpleasant news on the Zika virus, hurricanes, and a slight slowdown of the real estate market.
+Miami is still the place to be for a lucrative South Florida real estate investment!
 The Miami Association of realtors noticed that the market of the single-family home had a peak in sales during the month of August.
-The peak was both in volume and in prices with most of the closed sales being all-cash transactions!
-The demand for Florida housing is always growing but is it a good idea to invest in South Florida real estate?
+The peak was both in volume and in prices.
+Most of the closed sales were all-cash transactions!
+The demand for Florida housing is always growing.
+But is it a good idea to invest in South Florida real estate?

 Demand is High, But on Hold Set up your laundry room remodeling priorities